solliancenet/microsoft-postgresql-developer-guide/03_GettingStarted/03_00_Getting_Started_Provision_PostgreSQL_Flexible_Server.md

 ### SSL

-Once you have an Azure Database for PostgreSQL instance created, you will want to connect to it.
+Once you have an Azure Database for PostgreSQL Flexible Server instance created, you will want to connect to it.
 The next few sections will show you how to connect from various languages.
 All of them will have the option to connect with or without SSL.

 Most of the libraries support SSL connectivity, but modifying your applications to support SSL connectivity can be non-trival.